fraserreed/multiship/docs/start.rst

 Optional Params
 ~~~~~~~~~~~~~~~
 * debug (true / false)
 * will determine if requests are made to sandbox/test carrier endpoint url or production carrier endpoint url

+.. _gettingStarted:

 Example
 -------